APPLYING

 The total duration of this full-time program is eight months, to be undertaken in-person in the United States.
 The program consists of two contiguous parts:

-Semester 1 (4 months, mid-August to mid-December for the Fall intake and January to early May for the Spring intake): Core courses taught by GWSB faculty, complemented by a weekly Speaker Series with practitioners, workshops at the Milken Institute and IFC, and regulatory modules at the US Securities and Exchange Commission.
+- Semester 1: Core courses taught by Georgetown University faculty, complemented by a weekly Speaker Series with practitioners, workshops at the Milken Institute and IFC, and regulatory modules at the US Securities and Exchange Commission (September – December).

 What is the IFC-Milken Institute Alumni Network?